kylegilman/video-embed-thumbnail-generator/readme.txt

 `[KGVID poster="http://www.kylegilman.net/wp-content/uploads/2011/10/Reel-11-10-10-web_thumb2.jpg"
 width="720" height="404"]http://www.kylegilman.net/wp-content/uploads/2006/09/Reel-2012-05-15-720.mp4[/KGVID]`

+I'm not really a software developer.
+I'm just a film editor with some time on his hands who wanted to post video for clients and wasn't happy with the current state of any available software.
+But I want to really make this thing work, so please help me out by posting your feedback on <a href="https://github.com/kylegilman/video-embed-thumbnail-generator/issues?state=open">Github</a>.

+== Shortcode Reference ==

 = If you want to further modify the way the video player works, you can add the following options inside the `[KGVID]` tag.
-These will override anything you've set in the plugin settings or attachment details. =
+These will override anything you've set in the plugin settings or attachment details.
+If the plugin is installed on your site, this information is also available in the post edit help screen. =

 * `id="xxx"` video attachment ID (instead of using a URL).
 * `videos="x"` number of attached videos to display if no URL or ID is given.